-Journalists in Dallas targeted by law enforcement with tear gas, foam projectiles
+Reporter on assignment for New York Times targeted by law enforcement with tear gas, foam projectiles at Dallas protest

 The protests were sparked by a video showing a police officer kneeling on the neck of George Floyd, a black man, for 8 minutes and 46 seconds during an arrest on May 25.
 Floyd was pronounced dead at a local hospital.